hummingbot/hummingbot/documentation/docs/connectors/ftx.md

 Consult the FTX [API Documentation](https://help.ftx.com/hc/en-us/articles/360028807171-api-docs) for more information.

 !!! warning
-    For API key permissions, we recommend using only #orders# enabled (read and write) API keys; enabling #withdraw, transfer, or the equivalent# is unnecessary for current Hummingbot strategies.
+    For API key permissions, we recommend using only `orders` enabled (read and write) API keys; enabling `withdraw`, `transfer`, or `the equivalent is unnecessary` for current Hummingbot strategies.

 ### Exchange status